Sign-SGD via Parameter-Free Optimization: Additional Experiments

-The plots show the superiority of our methods (\textsc{SOS Sign-SGD} and \textsc{ALIAS Sign-SGD}) over the classic \textsc{Sign-SGD} with the vanilla stepsize choice $\frac{1}{\sqrt{T}}$.
-This emphasizes the need to adapt the stepsize to the hyperparameters and the opportunity to improve the results.
+This section supplements our experimental validation by examining the internal mechanisms of parameter-free sign-based optimizers across LLaMA pre-training and Tiny ImageNet classification.
+We analyze how step-size dynamics naturally emerge without manual scheduling, investigate memory consumption and computational time compared to established optimizers, and demonstrate robustness to hyperparameter choices.

-\subsection{LlaMA pre-training}
+\subsection{LLaMA pre-training}

-\subsubsection{Experimental setup}
+\subsubsection{Experimental setup.}

-Our experiments use a LLaMA-based architecture \citep{llama} equipped with RMSNorm and SwiGLU \citep{shazeer2020glu} activations, trained on the C4 dataset~\citep{c4}.
+Our experiments use a LLaMA-based architecture~\citep{LLaMA} equipped with RMSNorm and SwiGLU~\citep{shazeer2020glu} activations, trained on the C4 dataset~\citep{c4}.
 The training consists of 100k steps.
-We use batch size of 512 sequences and sequence length of 256, as in~\citet{relora}.
-We also use T5 tokenizer with the dictionary size of 32k since it was originally trained on C4.
+We use batch size of 512 sequences and sequence length of 256, as in~\citet{relora}, and T5 tokenizer with the dictionary size of 32k since it was originally trained on C4.

 For all experiments, the respective optimization method is applied to the main model parameters, while the LM Head layer is optimized with AdamW.
-This design follows prior work~\citet{anything_but_sgd} which showed that the LM Head layer requires more fine-grained learning rate adjustment.
+This design follows prior work \citet{zhao2024deconstructing} which showed that the LM Head layer requires more fine-grained learning rate adjustment.

 The learning rate was selected through a grid search with multiplicative step of $10^{\frac{1}{4}}$.
 We employ a cosine learning rate schedule with a warmup of 10\% of the total steps and decay to 10\% of the peak learning rate.
 For \textsc{ALIAS} Adam version (Algorithm \ref{alg:sign-sgd-prodigy}), we choose stepsize $\gamma^t = 10^{-3}$.